 A loose aggressive style will mean you are playing more pots meaning your variance can fluctuate massively.
 A slightly tighter style will reduce variance slightly so your bankroll requirements can decrease as a result.

 Fluctuating Between Levels and Shot Taking

 All players strive to move up to that next level in order to make more money.
-However, a big factor to whether you are ready is your bankroll.
+However, a big factor as to whether or not you are ready is your bankroll.
 A great practice for moving up is ‘taking a shot’.
-This is where you set aside a certain amount of bankroll to play at the next level with and if you lose that money you drop back down until you have won that money back.
+This is where you set aside a certain amount of bankroll to play with at the next level, and if you lose that money you drop back down until you have won that money back.

 As a rule of thumb, you should be looking to use around 10 buy ins to give yourself a sporting chance to make a go of the next step.

 Similarly, if you start to lose money at your current level and your bankroll starts to diminish, a good plan is to move down to try and regain not only your bankroll, but also your confidence.
 Trying to rush things will only set you back further.